vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 # /info
 When we tried to call `/info` endpoint before, all we've got was just an empty response `{}`.
 Of course, we can do better.
-Let's examine various different ways we can display more info.
+Let's examine various ways we can display more info.

 ## Build Properties
 In the article [I referenced at the beginning of this post](https://www.vojtechruzicka.com/spring-boot-version/), I  describe how to obtain information about the artifact and its build properties.
-The ide is simple, configure Spring Boot Maven/Gradle plugin to generatoe `build-info.properties` file, which contains required information.
+The idea is simple, configure Spring Boot Maven/Gradle plugin to generate `build-info.properties` file, which contains the required information.

-What's great is that if you do use Actuator, it will automatically detect `build-info.properties` file and display its contents through the `/info` endpoint.
-All you need to do is to add simple config to your Spring Boot Maven/Gradle Plugin.
+What's great is that if you do use Actuator, it automatically detects `build-info.properties` file and display its contents through the `/info` endpoint.
+All you need to do is to add a simple config to your Spring Boot Maven/Gradle Plugin.

 Maven `pom.xml` file:
 ```xml{4-11}